 Like acupuncture and reflexology, acupressure concentrates on specific points along the body’s meridians.
 An acupressurist uses their hands and fingers to do this instead of needles.
 Stimulating these points with exacting pressure may help to balance fluctuating hormonal levels, reducing certain menopausal symptoms.

 A study reported in the Iranian Journal of Nursing and Midwifery Research found that acupressure was more effective than a placebo at reducing hot flashes, night sweats, and anxiety, particularly when combined with conventional medical care.

 There are a number of ways that your doctor can help treat menopause symptoms.
 One of these is hormone replacement therapy (HRT).
 Talk to your doctor about any concerns you may have about hormone replacement.
 Your age and the amount of time that has passed since you started menopause make a difference in the safety of HRT.

 The Women’s Health Initiative (WHI) concluded in 2012 that HRT may be safe and most effective for younger women who are in early menopause.
 WHI’s recommendation is based on two studies they completed with 27,347 post-menopausal women.

 Other conventional treatments for menopausal symptoms include medications, such as:

 Some very preliminary evidence suggests that sage might help improve symptoms of menopause such as night sweats or hot flashes.
-Sage is available as a tea and in oral supplement form.
+Sage is available as a tea, essential oil, and oral supplement.
 Only the supplement form of sage has shown to be helpful for menopausal symptoms.
-Due to the limited research, the best dose to take is not clear.
+Due to the limited research, the best dose to take isn’t clear.

-It’s important to discuss your health regiments with a doctor since sage can have interactions with other medicines.
+It’s important to discuss your health regimens with a doctor since sage can have interactions with other medicines.
 Let healthcare providers know about any herbal supplements you take.